-QE = the manufacturer's specified detective quantum efficiency i.e. a QE of 1 means each interacting photon generates 1 electron of signal
+QE = the detector manufacturer's specified detective quantum efficiency i.e. a QE of 1 means each interacting photon generates 1 electron of signal

-The detector quantum efficiencies used in each passband are the corresponding minimum required values for a Hawaii-4RG detector (Adkins, 2009a).
+The detector quantum efficiencies used in each DAVINCI passband are the corresponding minimum required values for a Hawaii-4RG detector (Adkins, 2009a).
 A gain of 1 is assumed for the detector readout system.
+The detector quantum efficiencies for NIRC2 are taken from the NIRC2 general specifications web page (WMKO, 2001).